 You can make your training more effective by using less lecture time and more interaction time.
 Do you know how the Learning Loop, or PDCA for short, helps to increase your training performance?
 Continue reading How to Increase Your Training Performance

 The new decade is here, and with it comes a billion new expectations for your company.
 What you do now can set your company up for success, or it can be your downfall.
-Change is easy to theorize and come up with, but putting it into action can cause a lot of problems.
-Here are the top tips for moving forward with a change in 2020 Guide to Changing your Current Business Operations.
-Continue reading 2020 Guide to Changing your Current Business Operations
+Facilitating organizational change is easy to theorize and come up with, but putting it into action can cause a lot of problems.
+Here are the top tips for moving forward with a change: A Guide to Changing your Current Business Operations.
+Continue reading Guide to Changing Your Current Business Operations

 There were two things at the heart of the financial crises: the sub-prime home lending fiasco (with the bad loans then bundled into investment securities) and the use of credit default swaps that had organizations falling like dominoes once bad mortgage loans started taking some institutions down.
 How can you make sure your company succeeds?
 One way is using financial strategies for business success.
 Continue reading How to Use Financial Strategies for Business Success

 Are financial performance objectives more critical than you think?
 While almost every business pays attention to financial performance, studies show that small and medium sized businesses in particular frequently do not engage in thorough financial planning, including the development of financial performance objectives.
 Continue reading How to Develop Financial Performance Objectives

 The ISO 9001 quality standard has a number of document requirements and specifically calls out 7.5.3 Control of Documented information.
 To understand what documents or a records are required (the new standard does not make a distinction) first let’s clarify what are documents and records.